jianminchen/CoachingFromTsinghua/ReadMe.md

 I solved 457 algorithms, 235 easy, 174 medium, 48 hard level algorithms. <br>

 Dec., 2019<br>
-I passed Dialpad code screen, phone screen, and then I had onsite in the city of Vancouver.
+I passed Dialpad code screen (Nov.
+25 - Dec.
+9), phone screen (Dec.
+10), and then I had onsite (Dec.
+16) in the city of Vancouver.
 So excited after 4 months onsite with Facebook.

 I learned that I should have worked on restful web service early in 2010 when I started to work on MP Lighting.
 It took me 10 years to catch up latest technology, do not fall back on ASP knowledge I learned back from 1998 to 2001.
 I am a hard working person, I learned the lesson to be a self-learner.
 From my personal finance, 1999 to 2019 over 20 years my finance illiterate, I did not grow my portfolio from 30,000 US dollar over $5,000 dollars, whereas S & P 500 index grows 300% more from 2010 to 2019, technology sector over 500%.